jtkovacs/jtkovacs.github.io/REFS/TOCS/information-architecture_TOC.md

 ## What is information retrieval?

 IR is about making an information object discoverable within an information system.
-[IR depends on IA.](#kos-by-function) In IR, users engage with information systems by **SEARCHING** for a specific piece of information or by **BROWSING** a collection of information:
+[IR depends on IA.](#kos-by-function) In IR, users engage with information systems by:

+- **SEARCHING** for a specific piece of information.
     - Simultaneous search of multiple information systems is called metasearching, broadcast searching, cross-database searching, federated searching, and parallel searching.

-- Browsing is "quick examination of the relevance of a number of objects which may or may not lead to a closer examination or acquisition/selection of (some of) these objects" Hjørland (2011); "visually scanning through organized collections of representations of content objects" (ANSI/NISO Z39.19-2005, p.
+- **BROWSING** a collection of information.
+Browsing is "quick examination of the relevance of a number of objects which may or may not lead to a closer examination or acquisition/selection of (some of) these objects" Hjørland (2011); "visually scanning through organized collections of representations of content objects" (ANSI/NISO Z39.19-2005, p.
 157).
     - **NAVIGATION** is related, but has implications of (1) traversing a website (2) via "pre-established links or relationships" (ANSI/NISO Z39.19-2005, p.
 162).

 The custodians of IR systems (usually librarians) are responsible for ingesting information objects, which includes: